Aider-AI/aider/docs/leaderboard.md

 Aider uses two benchmarks
 to measure an LLM's code editing ability:

 - The [code editing benchmark](https://aider.chat/docs/benchmarks.html#the-benchmark) asks the LLM to edit python source files to complete 133 Exercism exercises.
+This benchmark measures the LLM's ability to emit code edits according to the format aider specifies in the system prompt.
-- The [refactoring benchmark](https://github.com/paul-gauthier/refactor-benchmark) asks the LLM to refactor large methods from a large python source file.
+- The [refactoring benchmark](https://github.com/paul-gauthier/refactor-benchmark) asks the LLM to refactor 89 large methods from large python classes.
 This is a more challenging benchmark, which tests the model's ability to output long chunks of code without skipping sections.
+It was developed to provoke and measure GPT-4 Turbo's "lazy coding" habit.

-These leaderboards report the results from a number of popular LLMs, to help users select which models to use with aider.
+The leaderboards below report the results from a number of popular LLMs, to help users select which models to use with aider.
 While [aider can connect to almost any LLM](https://aider.chat/docs/llms.html) it will work best with models that score well on the benchmarks.